Ecommerce Fulfilment Guide

 - Opportunity costs of completing higher value, revenue-generating tasks.

-Most 3PLs charge for their ecommerce fulfillment services in slightly different ways.
+Most 3PLs charge for their ecommerce fulfilment services in slightly different ways.
 The most common fees you’ll encounter are for:

 - Onboarding or implementation, receiving inventory (the acceptance and stowing of incoming product)